WPCloudDeploy is a WordPress plugin and, therefore, it requires an existing WordPress server on which it can be installed.

 Fortunately, most users who will be purchasing this plugin are experienced WordPress admins with multiple WordPress installations so we do not expect that this is going to be a problem.

-However, if for some reason you do not have an existing server to use, there are three options:
+If for some reason you do not have an existing server or site to use, there are four options:

 Most cloud server providers do not allow emails to be sent from their servers unless you install an email relay to your own SMTP servers (you probably already knew that).
 Therefore, any new servers you provision will not provide you with email notifications and password reset links to facilitate the initial login process.
 This is why we ask you to provide a known user id and password for admin access before creating a new WordPress site.